 Given that it appears to have sprung from more or less nowhere, The Outer Worlds feels miraculously fully formed and deliciously distinctive.
 While it could be lazily categorised as steampunk, its visuals pay glorious homage to both 1950s sci-fi comics like Dan Dare and the sort of graphics that prevailed when HG Wells and Jules Verne were introducing the idea of sci-fi to the world.

-On paper, it might sound derivative: gameplay-wise, as a single-player, first-person, shooter-based RPG, it's undeniably reminiscent of Fallout (with perhaps a dash of Borderlands thanks to some bonkers weaponry).
+On paper, it might sound derivative: as a single-player, first-person shooter-based RPG, it's undeniably reminiscent of Fallout (with perhaps a dash of Borderlands thanks to some bonkers weaponry).
 And it pays little heed to modern gaming trends – not only does it eschew any form of multiplayer, but its extensive game-world isn't an open one; instead, it is divided into planets in which most of the inhabitants reside in walled towns and cities.

 When you play The Outer Worlds, however, it feels anything but derivative or old-fashioned.
 Even its loading screens manage to consistently entertain you, and its gameplay is taut and focused – like that of Fallout with the extraneous fat removed.
 It contains the complex systems you expect to find in an action-RPG – including a skills tree, armour and weaponry modding, a perks system and a sprawling inventory of consumables and loot to scavenge – but like its gameplay, those systems have been pared to their very essence, so it never feels bafflingly complex.

 Story-wise, The Outer Worlds grips you from the outset and spirals off in some great and frequently hilarious directions.
-Set in a retro-future in which mankind has started to colonise other solar systems, it takes place on various planets and space-stations within an Earth-colonised solar system called Halcyon.
+Set in a retro-future in which mankind has started to colonise other solar systems, it takes place on various planets and space-stations within an Earth-colonised solar system, called Halcyon.

-It opens with an outlaw mad professor type, Phineas Welles, gaining access to The Hope, a spaceship stranded and abandoned – following a bureaucratic mix-up – in the Halcyon system, containing hundreds of thousands of settlers from Earth still in suspended animation.
+It opens with an outlaw mad professor type, Phineas Welles, gaining access to The Hope, a spaceship stranded and abandoned – following a bureaucratic mix-up – in the Halcyon system, containing hundreds of thousands of settlers from Earth who are still in suspended animation.